Maximize Shoulder Strength with Cable Face Pulls

 How should cable face pulls be performed?

-To perform cable face pulls, stand facing the cable machine with the rope or handles attached at shoulder height.
+Stand facing the cable machine with the rope or handles attached at eye level or slightly above shoulder height.
 Grasp the handles with an overhand grip, step back, and assume a staggered stance.
 Pull the handles towards your face, keeping the elbows high and squeezing the shoulder blades together at the end of the movement.
 Slowly return to the starting position and repeat for the desired number of repetitions.

 Are there any variations of cable face pulls?

 Yes, there are variations of cable face pulls that can target different muscles or provide a different challenge.
-These include using different attachments such as a straight bar or single handle, adjusting the height of the attachment, or changing the angle of pull.
+These include using different attachments such as a straight bar or single handle, adjusting the height of the attachment, or changing the angle and grip.